 Importance of FP&A

-- Accounting and FP&A are two different methods to analyze financial statements, the place where accounting ends FP&A takes over.
-In short, accounting focuses on the historic numbers and FP&A focuses on forecasts and future numbers.
+- Accounting and FP&A are two different methods to analyze financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels., the place where accounting ends FP&A takes over.
+In short, accounting focuses on historical numbers, and FP&A focuses on forecasts and future numbers.

-- FP&A strategy links the long-term plans with annual reporting and capital budgeting, with further analysis it also helps to develop financial models and assist in annual target setting process.
+- FP&A strategy links the long-term plans with annual reporting and capital budgetingCapital BudgetingCapital budgeting is the planning process for the long-term investment that determines whether the projects are fruitful for the business and will provide the required returns in the future years or not.
+It is essential because capital expenditure requires a considerable amount of funds., with further analysis, it also helps to develop financial models and assist in the annual target setting process.

-There are factors which differentiate these tow ideologies, let us discuss them further in our article:
+There are factors that differentiate these two ideologies, let us discuss them further in our article: